"One of the most beautiful backcountry farming stations in the Wairarapa" Photos by recent guest Carol Darby

 Cheerful and comfortable, Wairangi Cottage is nestled in a field of wild mint and chamomile on the rugged 5000 acre Wairangi Station, between Martinborough and the White Rock coast in the south eastern Wairarapa.
 The cottage, which overlooks the Cape River, is a delightful, self-contained farmstay in the middle of some of the most remote and spectacular farming country in the lower North Island.
 See location

 Wairangi Cottage sleeps 9-12 in three bedrooms and has deep verandahs, polished wooden floors, two bathrooms, sitting room, a fully equipped farm kitchen, dishwasher, logfire and a gas BBQ.
 Bed linen and towels are supplied.
-See photos Soak in the brand new Kiwitub in the paddock overlooking the river.
+See photos Soak in the wood-fired Kiwitub in the paddock overlooking the river.

 Wairangi Station is the true New Zealand backcountry experience.
-Famous throughout the lower North Island for its deer and pig hunting on steep bush-clad hills, in river valleys and through ever-changing vegetation, it is a marvellous place to walk or mountain-bike and explore.
+Famous throughout the lower North Island for its deer and pig hunting on steep bush-clad hills, in river valleys and through ever-changing vegetation, it is a marvellous place to walk, trail bike or mountain-bike.
 The wild White Rock coast offers surfing, swimming and boating.

-Deer hunting is reserved, but pig hunting, possum shooting and clay bird shooting are available (at extra cost) for guests staying at the cottage.
-Experienced hunters and experts will guide you over the Wairangi hills.
+Deer hunting is reserved, but pig hunting, and clay bird shooting are available (at extra cost) for guests staying at the cottage.
+Experienced hunters will guide you over the Wairangi hills.
 See hunting.

 "Great stay.
 Loved the waterfall and fishing at White Rock - fish for dinner.
 V. relaxing."
 Gary and Philippa and family, Wellington December 2010